Battle of Langside: Queen's Men

 Mary's abdication had not been universally popular, even among sections of the Protestant nobility, and news of her escape were widely welcomed.
 With an escort of fifty horse led by Lord Claud Hamilton, she arrived in Lanarkshire, soon to be joined by a wide cross-section of the nobility, including the Earls of Argyll, Cassillis, Rothes, and Eglinton, the Lords Sommerville, Yester, Livingston, Herries, Fleming, Ross, numerous of the feudal barons, and their followers.
 Within a few days, Mary had managed to gather a respectable force of some 6,000 men.

 Mary at Hamilton

 Mary declared at Hamilton that her abdication, and her consent to the coronation of James, had been extorted from her under duress.
 An act of council was then passed, declaring the whole process by which Moray had been appointed as Regent to be treasonable.
 On 8 May a bond was drawn up by those present for her restitution, signed by eight earls, nine bishops, eighteen lords, twelve abbots, and nearly one hundred barons.
 Mary would later write that her enemies were only five miles away.

 Robert Melville brought a diamond ring, and four or more brooches to Mary at Hamilton.
 She gave the brooches to her supporters.
 The ring, with a heart shaped diamond, had been a gift from Elizabeth I with a promise of help.
 Mary asked her servant John Beaton to carry the ring back to Elizabeth.

+Regent Moray was at Glasgow by 3 May 1567, and wrote letters describing Mary's escape to Hamilton to his diplomat in London Nicolas Elphinstone and the Earl of Leicester.